ElianFabian/GenericListAdapter/README.md

 # Extra
 I hope you find this interesting and in case you want to understand it better try to play with the example of this repository.

+PD: If you see weird text colors it's because Android Studio can't color well sometimes with my custom style.